Bonolo Mokua

 Achieving your goals requires a strong commitment to saving; it requires a change in mindset and attitude.
 Saving gurus recommend that you commit to saving at least 10% of your annual income if you are able to.
 Research has shown that South Africans only save between 0% and 8%, and, in truth, if you want to retire comfortably, you would need to save 20% of your annual income.

-Remember to always review your investments and savings plan over time and constantly asses if they are still relevant to your goals and income.
+Remember to always review your investments and savings plan over time and constantly assess if they are still relevant to your goals and income.
 Here are a few tips to consider as you declutter your way out of debt.

 Family responsibility tax